What Is Microcopy? (And Why It Matters)

 There is a balance here.

-That’s confusion.
+That’s friction.

 Microcopy and Quietly Powerful Marketing